harrydadson/python-dataStructures-algorithms/Dynamic-Programming/readme.md

   - choose a so-called pivot item at random
   - partition the array (based on the value of the pivot)
   - instead of recursion of both sides, we take just one side

+## Backtracking Algorithms

+Form of Recursion.
+General algorithm for finding all solutions to some computational problems.
+Often much faster than brute force enumeration of all complete candidates because it can eliminate a large number of candidates with a single test.
+N-queens problem or Sudoku.

+  - for every node the algorithm checks whether the given node can be completed to a valid solution.
+  - if it cannot then the whole subtree is skipped
+  - it recuresively enumerates all subtree of the node

+## Dynamic Programming

+It is both an optimization technique.
+Method for solving complex problem by breaking it down into a collection of simpler subproblems